Blog

 The genius of PvP (Player v Player) environments is how they necessitate the emergence of a meta-game.
 PvP environments resemble game theory models where it has been shown strategies evolve in an evolutionary process.
 In mathematics, Player vs. Environment (PvE) resembles optimization where strategies are static – one and done.
 Each balance change reshuffles Equilibrium in PvP environments; the search for dominant strategies in an ever-shifting equilibrium is the game itself.

-The strategic evolutionary process is a near limitless piece of content to consume.
+The strategic evolutionary process is a near-limitless piece of content to consume.

 MB = MC

-MTX solved for the explosion in the marginal benefit multiplayer games were providing.
+MTX solved for the explosion in the marginal benefit that multiplayer games were providing.
 Unlimited or greatly exaggerated spend caps allowed players to spend closer to their MB curves than they were previously able to do so.

 Utility/Price Curve: MTX & F2P Games